ibrahim-kocyigit/kocyigit-dsml/03_methodology/01_business_understanding.md

 * Prepare the final draft of the Business Understanding Report.
 * Distribute the report to business sponsors for thorough review and validation, specifically requesting feedback on the problem statement, objectives, and requirements.
 * Implement feedback through iterative revisions, facilitating a collaborative process to achieve a clear, validated, and mutually agreed-upon understanding.
+* Add a summary of the stage report to the main project `README.md`_

 <br>